bookofproofs/bookofproofs.github.io/_sources/history/19th-century/besicovitch.md

 ### Mathematical Profile (Excerpt):
 * Samuel Besicovitch had been a jeweller but his jeweller's shop had hit hard times through theft and he gave up the business and became a cashier.
-* All the six children, four boys and two girls, were highly talented, with Abram Samoilovitch as the fourth in this family of six who would all excel in their studies at the University of St Petersburg.
-* Eva Besicovitch married so young that she never had the opportunity of a proper education, but the children always felt that their mathematical talents came through her.
-* Besicovitch showed remarkable mathematical talents at a young age and his father strongly encouraged him by demanding that he push himself to the limit in solving mathematical problems.
-* In 1916 Besicovitch married Valentina Vietalievna who was herself a mathematician and somewhat older than Besicovitch.
 * This in itself presented problems since, as Valentina Vietalievna was of the Orthodox faith and Besicovitch was a Karaim, they were not allowed to marry.
 * Besicovitch was accepted into the Russian Orthodox Church so that the marriage could take place.
 * In 1917 the University of Perm became an independent institution and in that year Besicovitch was appointed professor of mathematics there.